sts10/tidy/readme.markdown

 ## On unique prefix length

 Setting this value to, say, 3 means that each word on the resulting list will have a unique 3-character prefix.
 This is useful if you intend the list to be used by software that uses auto-complete.
+It is distinct from the operation of eliminating prefix words, though can be used in conjunction with that feature.

 ## Language limitations